You are currently viewing Gluten Free Holiday Emotions

 Holiday Emotions

 Joy: The hustle and bustle.
 Music in the background.
-The smiling children.
-The gentle snowflakes.
+Cheerful children.
+Soft, gentle snowflakes.
 Crushes kissing under the mistletoe.
-Oh, wait, I’m confusing “the holidays” with a Hallmark movie.
+Oh, wait, I’m confusing the holidays with a Hallmark movie.

 Humor aside, it can be all that.
 Memories and traditions.
 Memories we hold near and dear to us and traditions we can count on year after year.
 Traditions can ground us.
 They’re important.